September 6, 2015

 Our lives matter.
 The lives of those around us matter.
 We all know this intuitively.
 But do we know why lives matter beyond that intuitive feeling?
 And do we understand just how valuable our lives really are?
 I think that most people don’t know.
 And I get the feeling that they don’t care, either.
 But knowing why your life is valuable will do you good.
 Here are five reasons that life is valuable.

 First, we were created in God’s image.
 In the garden, God made Adam and Eve.
 The Bible says that God decided to “make man in [His] image, after [His] likeness.”
-(Gen 1:26) That statement, “in His image”, says so much about our creative, social, rational, and governing capacities.
-But the implication of the statement “in His image” that I want to focus on is that our lives have a very high inherent value.
+(Gen 1:26) That statement, “in His image”, says so much about our abilities to create things, interact socially, reason, and govern ourselves.
+But the statement “in His image” also implies that our lives have inherent value.
+(If God Himself is inherently valuable, then when He created us, He created us similarly, therefore having value.)
 The value is so high that later in the book of Genesis, God said, “Whoever sheds the blood of man, by man shall his blood be shed, for God made man in his own image.”
 (Gen 9:6) God created man in His image and because of that, our lives have such value that if one of those lives are killed, God considers it a great offense.

 Second, we were created with a purpose.
 I’ll quote a few verses and you can see a recurring thought in Scripture.

 God said, “…bring my sons from afar and my daughters from the end of the earth, everyone who is called by my name, whom I created for my glory, whom I formed and made.”
 (Isa 43:6-7)

 For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things were created through him and for him.
 (Col 1:16)